Shangrila-VHP/shangrila-vhp/README.md

 # Introduction
 Shangrila Veterans (and first responders) Healing Places is a place where service members can live, play and heal.
 There are communities that are specifically designed in order to enable hope and healing for the worldwide veterans community.

+The idea is being shared leveraging principles from the open-source community.
+However proper and on-going care and consultation will be necessary in order to implement the idea in a way that brings hope and healing, while respecting and protecting individual privacy during all the times.
+The focus is on care.
+I guess, the the places themselves could be renamed as '**care valley**'s or '**valleys of care**.'

 ![copy path via github directly](img/Shangrila-vhp-main-idea-v1-1.png)
 <!-- Will keep these other options.
 Or should I. Hmm.